-The All-On-4® refers to “all” teeth being supported “on four” dental implants.
+The All-On-4® implants refers to “all” teeth being supported “on 4” dental implants.
 A full mouth rehabilitation for patients wearing denture and patients with badly broken down teeth and bad teeth due to gum disease.
 It may consist of full mouth rehabilitation of patients having top or bottom denture and patients with severe periodontal gum disease.The four implants support a full mouth of teeth replacement of about 10 to 12 teeth. a Fixed bridge with teeth is placed immediately or typically within 24 hours of implants placement.

-All-On-4® treatment concept is a registered trademark of Nobel Biocare.
+All-On-4® treatment is a registered trademark of Nobel Biocare.
 Implant manufacturer Nobel Biocare were among the first to identify the evolution of All-On-4® technique as a potential valid, cost-effective, and more affordable alternative to conventional implant techniques.
 During this time this technique was also used by various other dentists around the world.

 With the advances in implant dentistry now available, If you wear dentures or have a full mouth of missing or failing teeth, the All-On-4® procedure may be the optimal solution.
 It is proven and cost effective.
 And it lowers the cost for teeth implants for a full mouth reconstruction.

 When it comes to weighing your options with full mouth teeth replacement with implants, many people today are not seeking teeth replacements with Dentures.

 All-on-4® allows the patient to eat the night of implant placement.